-The comparison with the "Cyanobacteria bloom index" (Kaitala and Hällfors 2008) for the overlapping period from 2000 to 2007 shows only little correspondence.
-The Cyanobacteria bloom index was especially high in 2007 when the Cyanobacteria biomass indicator was rather low in the areas passed by the ship of opportunity (Gulf of Finland, Eastern Gotland Basin, Bornholm Sea, Arkona Sea).
-The Cyanobacteria bloom index was rather low in 2004 and 2005, when also the Cyanobacteria biomass indicator was low in the Arkona Sea and Bornholm Sea.
-It is interesting that the Cyanobacteria biomass indicator was high in the Eastern Gotland Basin, particularly in its northern parts, at the same time.
-Integration over all these areas, as done by the Cyanobacteria bloom index, would widely level out these differences.
-The Cyanobacteria biomass indicator wants to retain these naturally occurring differences, which make them better comparable with satellite images.
+The comparison with the "Cyanobacteria bloom index" (Kaitala and Hällfors 2008) for the overlapping period from 1997 to 2007 shows only little correspondence.
+For example, the Cyanobacteria bloom index was especially high in 2007 when the cyanobacteria biomass presented in this fact sheet was rather low in the areas passed by the ship of opportunity (Gulf of Finland, Eastern Gotland Basin, Bornholm Sea, Arkona Sea).
+On the other hand, the Cyanobacteria bloom index was rather low in 2004 and 2005, when also the cyanobacteria biomass was low in the Arkona Sea and Bornholm Sea.
+It is interesting that the cyanobacteria biomass was high in the Eastern Gotland Basin at the same time.
+Integration over all these areas, as done by the former Cyanobacteria bloom index, would widely level out these differences.
+The Cyanobacteria biomass fact sheet wants to retain these naturally occurring differences, which make them better comparable with satellite images.